Title: Improving access to memory services and an accurate dementia diagnosis for the British Urdu speaking population.

-My work during my masters and this research position focused on the assessment of dementia and cognitive impairment within ethnic minority groups, particularly South Asians, and the influence of language and culture on the perception of cognitive assessments.
+My work prior to my PhD focused on cognitive assessment for dementia in British South Asians, and the influence of language and culture on the perception of cognitive tests.

-In January 2017 I was awarded a doctoral training program studentship by the Medical Research Council for a PhD in Mental Health, which commenced September 2017 with the Centre for Primary Care.
-Alongside my studies I am working as an Assistant Psychologist with Just Psychology CIC, a graduate teaching assistant with the School of Psychological Sciences, and a blogger at The Almost Psychologist.
+In 2017 I was awarded a doctoral training partnership by the Medical Research Council for a PhD in Mental Health with the Centre for Primary Care and Health Services Research.

 - Mirza, N, Panagioti, M, Waheed, MW, Waheed W. (2017).
 Reporting of the translation and cultural adaptation procedures of the Addenbrooke’s Cognitive Examination version III (ACE-III) and its predecessors: a systematic review.
 BMC Medical Research Methodology. [online].